aidapendas/antibody-pairing/submission/README.md

 Loh Chen Lam (Eric)

-Ben Tong

 Emma Foster

 ### Project Description

-Work in progress - check back soon. :ladybug::computer:
+:ladybug::computer:

+Task 1 - Create a negative dataset using different techniques (Permutations, Sequence Reversal, Randomization, Alphabetization);

+Task 2 - We chose a simple fully connected network to be used for this classification problem and performed a neural architecture search (NAS) to optimize the model.

+All our code can be found on our GitHub page - https://github.com/aidapendas/antibody-pairing

 We are working on the `antibody-pairing` challenge.

 To predict using our model, press "Open Application" on the left.

 ### Scoreboard

 You can track the performance of our predictor in the [challenge scoreboard](https://biolib.com/biohackathon/antibody-pairing-scoreboard/).